section-engineering-education/engineering-education/content/articles/introducing-threads-in-java-socket-programming/index.md

 __Server class:__
 Client-side construction shall begin with a collection of streams and port numbers from the server, and then the below steps:
 - A while loop will build socket objects that receive connections from server socket objects.
-- The requests' streams will be included in the current socket object.
+- The streams of the requests will be incorporated into the current socket.
-- The class shall construct a new client handler object based on the streams and port numbers.
+- Client handler objects are created by the class from streams and port numbers.
 - Starting the program will be invoking the `start()` method.
-The `start()` method should be invoked when this newly formed thread object is launched.
+When this new thread object is started, the `start()` method must be called.

 __ClientHandler class:__
-The threads framework-based client handler class inherits all of the thread's attributes.
+All of the thread's attributes are passed down to the framework-based client handler class.
 The class's constructor requires three parameters: a Socket, a DataInputStream, and a DataOutputStream.
-Following any client request, the server first constructs a new thread object of this class and performs `start()` on it, taking its port number and the data input stream and data output stream objects from them.
-Before delivering an input stream and an output stream to the developer, this class's `run()` function asks the user whether they need time or date and then returns those objects to the developer.
+First, the server creates and launches a new thread object of this class, accepting its port number as well as the data input stream and data output stream objects.
+This class's `run()` function first asks the user if they need time or date, and then returns those objects to the developer as input and output streams.

 Server and ClientHandler classes from the Java server-side software are part of this package.
 Below is a code for the server: